faceleg/Anki-xiehanzi-offline-utility-deck/README.md

 ./generate-deck-tsv.sh
 ```

-This script will create a `data` directory containing the `xiehanzi_offline_data.tsv` file and a `json_files` directory with the necessary JSON files.
+This script will create a `data` directory containing the `xiehanzi_offline_data.tsv` file and a `json_files` directory with the necessary JSON files, along with a `front.html` file that includes image tags for each character.

 ### 2. Copy JSON Files into Anki's Collection Media Folder